 Teaching groups are organised according to the demands of each subject and the stage that students have reached; they range therefore from mixed ability groups, to sets.
 NFER tests are carried out during the first term in Year 7 to establish ability profiles of each intake.

 Summative teacher assessment is completed for all subjects throughout Year 7 - Year 9.
-Students study both French and Spanish in Year 7 and then concentrate on one language in Year 9.
+Students study both French and Spanish in Year 7 and then select one language to study in Year 8 and Year 9.
+Students will study a range of humanities subjects, creative subjects, core subjects and physical education.

-Core subjects will formally start GCSE courses, or develop specific GCSE skills in Year 9.
-This applies to English, Mathematics and Science.
 Citizenship topics are taught specifically in Course 42 and across the curriculum.
-Personal, Social and Health Education and Work Related Learning are also taught in Course 42.
+Personal, Social and Health Education and Work-Related Learning are also taught in Course 42.